cloud-gov/cg-site/content/docs/ops/design/secrets.md

 Generally everything else felt too big and scary and there are too many unknowns and tangled dependencies and tech debt to jump right on CredHub.
 So, we're going to do some smaller, more tractable stuff to detangle things first.

 * Proto-backlog:
-  * In order to have confidence that we've enumerated all BOSH creds, we want to convert all BOSH manifests to ops-file/var-file format (deploy-bosh is gross, many others are already done).
+  * In order to have confidence that we've enumerated all BOSH creds, we want to convert all BOSH manifests to ops-file/var-file format (deploy-bosh is gross, many others are already done). (mostly done)
-  * In order to reduce the operator burden of manipulating BOSH secrets, we want to remove redundant encryption of BOSH secrets stemming from when we didn't have dedicated AWS accounts.
+  * In order to reduce the operator burden of manipulating BOSH secrets, we want to remove redundant encryption of BOSH secrets stemming from when we didn't have dedicated AWS accounts. (done)

 We'll groom these ASAP:
   * Detangle shared secrets between environments